kaymay1000/opbreathe/README.md

 ## Planned stack

-React w/ TypeScript
+- React w/ TypeScript
-Redux
+- Redux
-Node/Express
+- Node/Express
-Mongo
+- Mongo
-Some sort of CMS (Prismic or Contentful, most likely)
+- Some sort of CMS (Prismic or Contentful, most likely)
+- Eventually want to convert this to a mobile app, so either React Native or Swift (or both).

 ## My goals for this project